dps923/winter2020/graded-work/assign4-professor.md

 * Then copy the code from (maybe) MealList and then edit the code (or from the appropriate file in the Templates folder)
 * Then do the work to add, configure, and code the scene and segue

+> Tip:
+> The data source for this food list should be a fetched results controller (frc).
+> Later, we'll be adding items to the list, and the frc will enable this task.

 At this point, your food consumed list may look something like this:

 <img class="border1" src="images/a4-prototype-foodconsumed-list.png" alt="List">